cloud-native-toolkit/site-developer-guide/docs/contribute/documentation.md

 ### Tabs

-Content can be organised into a set of horizontal tabs.
+Content can be organized into a set of horizontal tabs.

 ```md
 === "Tab 1"